 6 Foods that boost your mood

 Comfort foods are easy, tasty, and a great thing to indulge in every once in a while.
 But when it comes to daily snacking, while it may be tempting to stay in the comfort zone, eating foods that boost your mood and immune system are what we should strive for.
-Here are some mood-boosting foods to eat during the day.

 Coffee and Green Tea